Gaja — The modern icon of fine Italian wines

 Chardonnay: ripe lemon, pear, white peach, hazelnut, white flowers, fresh butter, warm stone, salinity and long mineral tension.

-Vinification at Gaja is based on great precision, adapted to each cuvée and each terroir.
-Fermentations are carefully managed, extractions remain measured, and ageing combines barriques, larger vessels and time according to the wine, in order to preserve fruit depth while bringing structure and complexity.
+Vinification at Gaja is based on a precise approach adapted to each cuvée.
+Fermentations are carefully managed, extractions remain measured and the aim is to preserve fruit purity, tannic finesse and the aromatic identity of each terroir.

 Harvest: rigorous grape selection and a search for full ripeness without excess.

-Vinification: precise work for each cuvée, gentle extraction and a desire to preserve aromatic purity.
+Vinification: precise work for each cuvée, gentle extraction and respect for aromatic purity.

-Ageing: a combination of barriques and larger vessels depending on the wine, seeking balance between structure, texture and terroir expression.
+Ageing: a combination of barrels and larger vessels depending on the wine, with a search for balance between structure, texture and terroir expression.

-The Gaja style is recognisable through its combination of aromatic nobility, chiselled structure and silky texture.
-The house’s Nebbiolo wines combine the classical tension of the Langhe with modern precision: fine yet present tannins, pure fruit, floral notes, spice, depth and great persistence.
+The Gaja style is recognisable for its combination of aromatic nobility, chiselled structure and silky texture.
+The house’s Nebbiolo wines unite the classic tension of the Langhe with contemporary precision: fine but present tannins, pure fruit, floral notes, spice, depth and great persistence.

-Over time, the great Gaja wines develop nuances of truffle, noble tar, leather, tobacco, dried rose, forest floor and sweet spices.
+Over time, the greatest Gaja wines develop nuances of truffle, noble tar, leather, tobacco, dried rose, undergrowth and gentle spices.
 The whites, especially Gaia & Rey, stand out for their volume, salinity and tension, while the Tuscan cuvées express a more Mediterranean, dense and velvety facet of the house.

 Emblematic cuvées

-Barbaresco: the historic and signature wine of the house, sourced from several Barbaresco parcels.
-Elegance, balance, floral depth and strong ageing potential.
+Gaja Barbaresco: the historic wine of the house, produced from several Barbaresco parcels.
+Elegance, balance, floral depth and great ageing capacity.

-Costa Russi: the most approachable and silky of the iconic trilogy, often marked by softer fruit, enveloping texture and great finesse.
+Costa Russi: a silky and refined cuvée, often marked by softer fruit, enveloping texture and great finesse.

-Sorì Tildin: a cuvée of great elegance, firmer and more taut, with fine structure, remarkable acidity and floral depth.
+Sorì Tildin: a cuvée of great elegance, firmer and more tense, with fine structure, remarkable acidity and floral depth.

-Sorì San Lorenzo: the most powerful, spicy and concentrated expression of the trilogy, built for long ageing.
+Sorì San Lorenzo: a more powerful, spicy and concentrated expression, built for long ageing.

-Sperss: a great Barolo wine, deep, mineral, structured and intense, embodying the noble power of Nebbiolo.
+Sperss: a great wine from the Barolo area, profound, mineral, structured and intense, embodying the noble power of Nebbiolo.

-Conteisa: another major Barolo expression, more refined and taut, with great aromatic complexity.
+Conteisa: another major expression of Barolo, more refined and tense, with great aromatic complexity.

 Gaia & Rey: a great Italian Chardonnay, rare, saline, ample and vibrant, now one of the country’s most sought-after white wines.